StateLibraryVictoria/bagit-workflow/README.md

 Transfers are tracked using a `sqlite3` database with the following tables:

-- `Collections` - for counting number of transfers an incrementing the counter.
+- `Collections` for counting number of transfers and incrementing the counter.
-        - `CollectionIdentifier` - Primary key, stores collection preliminary identifier.
+        - Primary key: `CollectionIdentifier` (stores collection preliminary identifier)
-- `Transfers` - containing key metadata about each transfer including:
+- `Transfers` containing key metadata about each transfer, including:
-        - `TransferID` - primary key, increment.
+        - Primary key: `TransferID` (Incremented count of transfers)
         - `CollectionIdentifier` - matches the primary key in `Collections`.
         - `BagUUID` - a UUID for the transfer that will be added into the bag info.
         - `TransferDate` - date transfer occurred.
         - `PayloadOxum` - BagIt specific metadata containing `octet_count.file_count`.
         - `ManifestSHA256Hash` - checksum generated from the bag's tag manifest.
 Used to dedupe identical transfers with different parent folders.
         - `TransferTimeSeconds` - used to track how long transfers take to copy from transfer directory to archive directory.

 **Entity Relationship Diagram**